quantcdn/docs/docs/dashboard/page-rules-waf.md

 sidebar_label: Web Application Firewall (WAF)
 ---

-The Quant Web Application Firewall has full support for the latest OWASP Core Ruleset, as well as support for integrated Project Honeypot, bot protection, rate limiting, and geo controls.
+The Quant Web Application Firewall has full support for the latest OWASP Core Rule Set, as well as support for integrated Project Honeypot, bot protection, rate limiting, and geo controls.

 It may be enabled with granular controls on each domain/route configured to proxy back to your origin server.